Palestine’s Other Oppressor

 Rami al-Awartani and his family, who remain unsure when they will see Ahmad again, are certain the Palestinian Authority is using methods of torture in the Jericho prison; Rami suffered them first-hand.
 Rumours of such mistreatment, combined with the frequent reports of Palestinians being arrested for online dissent, are successfully creating culture of fear in the minds of young Palestinians whom, despite growing frustrations and rejections of the PA’s legitimacy, are unable to freely express their opinions or engage in political discourse.
 There have been mentions of plain-clothed police taking notes and names at popular events, even birthday parties; reminiscent of Iran’s infamous Savak force that terrorised the domestic population until the Shah was overthrown.

-The sad reality is that it might take something similar to the 1979 Iranian revolution to enable Palestinians’ right to freely engage in political discourse, and ultimately have a functioning democracy.
-As it stands, they are living in an Orwellian nightmare; first facilitated by Israel, now relentlessly enforced by their own “democratically” elected authority.
+As it stands, Palestinians are living in an Orwellian nightmare; first facilitated by Israel, now relentlessly enforced by their own “democratically” elected authority.
 This betrayal from the government has not gone unnoticed, but is sadly becoming exponentially more dangerous to rebel against due to the sophistication of technology and ruthlessness of the PA.

 “Because I support my brother, maybe I’ll go to prison too.”
 Rami says, ending our conversation with the sentiment that, “We’re losing.”
 As I attempt to cheer him with an insistence the battle wasn’t over, his silence is haunting, and emphasises just how little we in the west know about the political stagnancy in Palestine and the current state of hopelessness.